vele616/monorepo/packages/jobboard/website/content/jobs/kyc-analyst-remote-panam-bitfinex-nhGrn.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bitfinex"
 companyWebsite: "https://www.bitfinex.com/"
-summary: "To apply as a kyc analyst [remote] at Bitfinex, you preferably need to have some knowledge of: experience in: #analysis, #windows, #management."
+summary: "To apply as a KYC Analyst at Bitfinex, you preferably need to have some knowledge of: #analysis, #windows, #management."
 summaryBackup: "Bitfinex is looking for a kyc analyst [remote] that has experience in: #analysis, #windows, #management."
 featured: 20
 ---